cezarys/human-detection/README.md

 #Human Detection

-One problem - Three approaches.
+One Problem – Three Approaches

-This script detects if a picture contains human being.
-Three separate files for CV DNN, PyTorch and TensorFlow, all of them coded with FastAPI.
-Simple frontend included.
+This project detects whether a picture contains a human.
+It includes three separate scripts using CV DNN, PyTorch, and TensorFlow — each implemented with FastAPI.
+A simple frontend is also included.